Channel Lily James’ Golden Globes Glam With This Charlotte Tilbury Contour Wand

 One actress who looked particularly radiant was Lily James.
 Nominated for Best Performance by an Actress in a Limited Series, the Pam and Tommy star stunned in a red gown and debuted a brand-new brunette bob.
 And her face also looked flawless, thanks to Charlotte Tilbury makeup.
 (Other stars who wore cult-favorite beauty brand Charlotte Tilbury to the Golden Globes included Jessica Chastain, Salma Hayek, Michaela Jaé Rodriguez and Milly Alcock.)

-Get the Charlotte Tilbury Hollywood Contour Wand Light-Medium for just $64 at Amazon!
-Please note, prices are accurate at the date of publication, January, 11, 2023, but are subject to change.
+Get the Charlotte Tilbury Hollywood Contour Wand Light-Medium for just $40 at Nordstrom!

 The Charlotte Tilbury Hollywood Contour Wand has quickly become the hardest beauty product to get our hands on!
 Much like the Beanie Babies craze of the 90s or the Uggs obsession of the 2000s, this contour wand has been flying off the shelves.
 Part of its popularity is due to makeup reviews, with TikToks stars like It girl Alix Earle singing the product’s praises in GRWM videos (“I’ve always had it and loved it,” she told her 3 million followers).
 But you can’t beat the quality of the contour itself, producing a buildable formula that glides onto your skin.

-Get the Charlotte Tilbury Hollywood Contour Wand Light-Medium for just $64 at Amazon!
-Please note, prices are accurate at the date of publication, January, 11, 2023, but are subject to change.
+Get the Charlotte Tilbury Hollywood Contour Wand Light-Medium for just $40 at Nordstrom!

 Contour is the secret weapon in our makeup routine.
 If your face is feeling a little puffy and you want to slim the shape, this product adds dimension for the illusion of a snatched complexion.
 Just like magic!
 Simply apply with the cushion applicator to create shadows that will accentuate your features, and then blend into your skin.
 Depending on what areas of your face you want to define, you can use on your nose, cheeks, forehead, jaw or eye crease.
 This bronzed color also gives you a sun-kissed glow!